-This page describes required directory structure minimum for GIS data and related documents created and used on incidents managed under the Incident Command System.
-The standard presented here support a consistent directory structure that is clear and repeatable, that promotes efficient use and storage of GIS data, and that ensures a smooth transition between GIS Specialists by making it easy to locate data or products.
+There is a required directory structure minimum for GIS data and related documents created and used on incidents managed under the Incident Command System (ICS).
+The standard directory structure is clear and repeatable; it promotes efficient use and storage of GIS data and ensures a smooth transition between GIS Specialists (GISS) by making it easy to locate data or products.
 This structure may be used both by incident GIS Specialists and by GIS professionals at the home unit of the incident.
-The intention is to allow some scalability for variation of incident situation, such as in number of Geographic Information System Specialist (GISS) personnel, hardware use/availability, software used, available data, and even physical location, while still meeting the business needs of those with whom the GISS cooperates.
+The intention is to allow some scalability for variation of incident situation, such as in number of GISS personnel, hardware use/availability, software used, available data, and even physical location, while still meeting the needs of those with whom the GISS cooperates.

 - Folder names must not contain spaces, special characters, or periods.

 - The underscore “_” is the only allowable character for delimiting name elements.

 - Capital letters may be used to make names easier to understand.

 - First letter of proper names (e.g., Jones)